Rotating planets in Newtonian gravity

-The search for a simple model for Saturn, initially with no expectation of accounting for anything more than the equatorial bulge revealed that rings are a dominant feature of our model.
+The search for a simple model for Saturn, initially with no expectation of accounting for anything more than the equatorial bulge, revealed that rings are a dominant feature of our model.
 The existence of rings gives us an additional measurable parameter, the mean radius standing in for the parameters of a complicated ring system.
-The radius and the width of the ring can be chosen within wide limits, but the model does not account for the flat ring system that is actually seen.
-The radius of the ring is closely related to the value of $\eta$.
+The radius and the width of the ring can be chosen within wide limits, but the model has not accounted for the flat ring system that is actually seen.
+The radius of a ring is closely related to the value of $\eta$.

-In the case of Saturn attempts to fit the model to ellipsoids with an equatorial bulge ratio of 1:10 failed.
+In the case of Saturn, we began our study by looking for a fit to the main body, ignoring the extravagant system of rings.
+Attempts to fit the model to ellipsoids without rings, with an equatorial bulge ratio of 1:10 failed.
 We did not persist in this, because: 1.
 Observation of the gaseous giants does not favor our model of a phase transition at the surface.
-2. The surface of a gas sphere is not well defined, experimental data usually refer to isobars.
-See for example Lindal, Sweetnam and Esleman (1985).
+2. The surface of a gas sphere is not well defined: experimental data usually refer to isobars.
+See for example Marsh (2017) [29] and Lindal, Sweetnam and Esleman (1985) [30]. \bb

-Saturn offers an interesting hexagonal flow pattern around the North Pole.
-A photograph taken above the North Pole of Saturn, shows a hexagonal flow.
+A photograph taken by NASA above the North Pole of Saturn, shows a hexagonal flow and 6 predicted positions for future whorls, Fig 11.
+This phenomenon has been characterized as a Rossby wave (Marsh 2017 [31], Rossby 1939) [32].